UKCloud/documentation/articles/azure/azs-how-setup-recovery-portal.md

 ### Adding admin account

 After the setup has complete if you navigate to the configuration servers desktop you will find a tool called **Cspconfigtool**, run this tool and navigate to the **Manage Accounts** tab, select **Add Account** and then fill out the details matching the admin accounts details on the VM you want to replicate.
-It may take a while for the configuration server to sync with Public Azure
+It may take a while for the configuration server to sync with Public Azure.

 ![Azure site recovery account manager](images/azs-siterecovery-account-manager.png)